-- 1. An assessment component that focuses on ongoing formative assessment to measure the five domains of reading (phonological awareness, phonics, fluency, comprehension, and vocabulary), as appropriate, and to inform instructional decisions, and which includes a reading assessment selected from a list recommended by the State Board of Education. - 2.
+- An assessment component that focuses on ongoing formative assessment to measure the five domains of reading (phonological awareness, phonics, fluency, comprehension, and vocabulary), as appropriate, and to inform instructional decisions, and which includes a reading assessment selected from a list recommended by the State Board of Education. - 2.
 An intervention component that: - a.
 Provides adequate and appropriate interventions focused on each student attaining proficiency in reading skills; - b.
-Is based on best practices identified through proven researchbased methods; - c.
-Provides intensive intervention, such as focused instruction in small groups, implemented at the earliest possible time for students having difficulty in reading; - d.
+Is based on best practices identified through proven researchbased methods:

+Provides intensive intervention, such as focused instruction in small groups, implemented at the earliest possible time for students having difficulty in reading;

+- d.
 Provides an opportunity for parents to receive materials and guidance so that they will be able to assist their children in attaining proficiency in reading skills; and - e.
-As resources allow, involves a reading specialist. - 3.
-A reporting component that includes reporting to parents their child's literacy profile which documents ongoing formative assessment results and, at the end of third grade, their child's reading level.
+As resources allow, involves a reading specialist. - A reporting component that includes reporting to parents their child's benchmark assessment results and, at the end of third grade, their child's reading level.

-Utah Code Ann. § 53A-1-606.5 (2011)
+Utah Code § 53A-1-606.5 (2013)